yugabyte/jdbc-yugabytedb/README.md

 ### From Maven

-Add the following lines to your maven project.
+Either add the following lines to your maven project in pom.xml file.
 ```
 <dependency>
   <groupId>com.yugabyte</groupId>
   <artifactId>jdbc-yugabytedb</artifactId>
-  <version>42.2.7-yb-5</version>
+  <version>42.2.7-yb-5-beta.1</version>
 </dependency>
 ```

+or you can visit to this link for the latest version of dependency: https://search.maven.org/artifact/com.yugabyte/jdbc-yugabytedb

 ### Build locally